radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 To set the client certificate DN mapping:

-1. Go to the Main Control Panel > Settings Tab > Security Section > SSL sub-section.
+1. Go to the Classic Control Panel > Settings Tab > Security Section > SSL sub-section.

 2. Click **Change** next to the Client Certificate DN Mapping property.

->[!warning] The Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](01-introduction#delegated-administration-of-radiantone).
+>[!warn] The Client Certificate DN Mapping is only accessible by a member of the Directory Administrator role/group.

 There are different ways to determine the DN from the subject or subject alternative name in the certificate (using regular expression syntax).

-Setting a specific subject or subject alternative name to DN in the virtual namespace:
+Setting a specific subject or subject alternative name to DN in the RadiantOne namespace:

 `cn=lcallahan,dc=rli,dc=com (the user DN in the certificate) -> (maps to) cn= laura Callahan,cn=users,dc=mycompany,dc=com`